free4speech/tormatrix/README.md

 ## TorMatrix vs Element differences
 - Different application name and icon, so that you can install TorMatrix alongside your regular Element app and tunnel it through Orbot.
 - TorMatrix uses an Onion (TOR) Matrix server by default instead of matrix.org.
-- Analytics disabled and crippled by default.
+- Analytics disabled and crippled.
 - No identity servers, no phoning home to any vector.im or matrix.org hosts unlike the reference client.
 - No relying on Google Play services (it's based on the F-Droid version of Element).
 - No Firebase push services or any external third party connections.